philipptrenz/photo-booth/README.md

 photo-booth also provides a web application by running a webserver.
 Every newly taken photo gets pushed to the website and displayed.
 From there it's easy to download all images.
 There's also the option to leave a e-mail address for sending the photos afterwards.

 Because of the use of gphoto2 it works with nearly any camera like plug and play.
-A list of supported devices you can found [here](http://gphoto.org/proj/libgphoto2/support.php).
+A list of supported devices can be found [here](http://gphoto.org/proj/libgphoto2/support.php).

 ## Installation